jdbbackup/jdbbackup-core/README.md

 You may also encrypt the backup by using your own Source manager that encrypts content on the fly.

 ## TODO
-- In a future release implement tmp file as a Path and not a File in order to allow tmp file as a memory file, for instance
+- In a future release implement tmp file as a Path and not a File in order to allow tmp file as a memory file, for instance.